hir02f/lm-lab-csharp-book-manager-api/README.md

 # 📖 Minimalist Book Manager API - C# ASP.NET Core MVC Web API

 ## Introduction
-This is the starter repository for the Further APIs session.
+Get the starter repository from  https://github.com/techreturners/lm-lab-csharp-book-manager-api.
 It provides some starter code to creating a Minimalist Book Manager API with synchronous API endpoints.

+This is the developed version, where the assignment is to add User Story 5, deleting a book given its ID, and add error handling.

 ### Pre-Requisites
 - C# / .NET 6